King Edward Mine

-The King Edward Mine at Camborne, Cornwall, in the United Kingdom is a mine wholly owned by Cornwall Council.
+The King Edward Mine at Camborne, Cornwall, in the United Kingdom is a mine owned by Cornwall Council.

-At the end of the 19th century students at the Camborne School of Mines spent much of their time doing practical mining and tin dressing work in the local tin mines.
+At the end of the 19th century, students at the Camborne School of Mines spent much of their time doing practical mining and tin dressing work in the local tin mines.
 The industry was almost in terminal decline and the surviving mines were falling behind technically.
 This was hardly ideal from the instruction point of view.
 The only real solution was for Camborne School of Mines to have its own underground mine.

 South Condurrow Mine

 In 1897, Camborne School of Mines took over the abandoned eastern part of the South Condurrow Mine around the engine shaft of the same name.
 This offered the opportunity to work both William's Lode and the Great Flat Lode down to 400 feet from surface.
-No pumping was necessary as all water in the mine drained into the then working Grenville mine to the south.
-Between 1897 and 1906 the mine was almost totally re-equipped based on what was then the best of Cornish mining and milling practice.
-Engine Shaft and William's Shafts were re-equipped, the underground workings cleared and a number of surface building erected including a complete modern full-scale tin dressing plant, survey office, workshops, and lecture rooms.
+No pumping was necessary as all water in the mine drained into the then-working Grenville mine to the south.
+Between 1897 and 1906 the mine was almost totally re-equipped, based on what was then the best of Cornish mining and milling practice.
+Engine Shaft and William's Shafts were re-equipped, the underground workings cleared, and a number of surface buildings erected, including a complete modern full-scale tin dressing plant, survey office, workshops, and lecture rooms.
 The original Count House (i.e. offices) and changehouse facilities were retained.
 The mine was operated semi-commercially and produced tin on a regular basis, employing some 10–20 men in addition to the college teaching staff.
 Much of the production work was carried out by students.
 In 1901, it was renamed King Edward Mine.

-Cornish mines, due to conservatism and a lack of cash, were slow to adopt the mechanised dressing equipment and methods which were developed at the end of the 19th century.
+Cornish mines, due to conservatism and a lack of cash, were slow to adopt the mechanised dressing equipment and methods that were developed at the end of the 19th century.
 Most dressing plants of that period merely allowed the pulp coming from the Cornish stamps to settle in long launders from where it was dug out for final treatment in buddles and kieves – a labour-intensive and inefficient process.
-Dolcoath Mine was probably the most progressive mine in the county and the first Californian stamps were erected there around 1892 to be followed by the first vanners and shaking tables about 1898.
+Dolcoath Mine was probably the most progressive mine in the county; the first Californian stamps were erected there around 1892, followed by the first vanners and shaking tables about 1898.
 The mill at King Edward Mine was one of the first Cornish dressing plants to be designed from new to use this new equipment.